openshift/training/beta-3-setup.md

 ### Preparing Each VM

+You will need 3 virtual machines to follow this beta documentation exactly.
 Each of the virtual machines should have 4+ GB of memory, 20+ GB of disk space, and the following configuration:

 * RHEL 7.1 (Note: 7.1 kernel is required for openvswitch)
 * "Minimal" installation option